castacks/castacks.github.io/tartanSlamSeries.md

 ---

 # General Information
 The goal of this series is to expand the understanding of those both new and experienced with SLAM.
-Sessions will include research talks, as well as introductions to varoius themes of SLAM and thought provoking open-ended discussions.
+Sessions will include research talks, as well as introductions to various themes of SLAM and thought provoking open-ended discussions.

 You can add the schedule to your Google calender [here](https://calendar.google.com/calendar/embed?src=fvmu1rsn897tkj0qiqjcujis2c%40group.calendar.google.com&ctz=America%2FNew_York) or iCal [here](https://calendar.google.com/calendar/ical/fvmu1rsn897tkj0qiqjcujis2c%40group.calendar.google.com/public/basic.ics).